aFarkas/lazysizes/plugins/include/README.md

 Typical use cases are:

-* lazy loading different content, styles or JS modules depending on certain conditions (media queries, existence of a DOM element, browser features, user preferences, element queries...)
+* lazy loading different content, styles or JS modules depending on certain conditions (responsive content, responsive behavior, media queries, existence of a DOM element, browser features, user preferences, element queries...)
 * deferring heavy to render or uncacheable content (client or server side)
 * progressively enhancing the document with new JS enabled content
-* splitting large JS modules in larger projects
+* splitting or deferred loading of large JS modules in larger projects
-* clean and simple architecture for initialization/loading and destroying/unloading of (conditional) JS behaviors
+* clean and simple architecture for initialization/loading and/or destroying/unloading of (conditional) JS behaviors
+* self-initializing of DOM behaviors

 ##Basic usage